 Name four external factors that have an influence on business.
-Give examples of the ways in which each factor can affect the business performance of two companies: McDonald's and General Motors.
+Give examples of the ways in which each factor can affect the business performance of two companies: Wal-Mart and Ford.

 1.3 What Is Economics?

 LEARNING OBJECTIVES

 - 1. Define economics and identify factors of production. - 2.
 Explain how economists answer the three key economics questions. - 3.
 Compare and contrast economic systems.